open-contracting/kingfisher-summarize/docs/adding-and-updating-views.rst

 Test your update by comparing it to the initial view you made when :ref:`loading data<loadingdata>`.

-  * Either create a new view: :code:`python ocdskingfisher-views-cli add-view 1 "Test: view with descriptions"`
+  * Either create a new view: :code:`python ocdskingfisher-views-cli add-view 1 "Test: view with descriptions" --name "{collection_name_changed}"`
-  * or refresh your existing view: :code:`python ocdskingfisher-views-cli refresh-views collection_1`
+  * or refresh your existing view: :code:`python ocdskingfisher-views-cli refresh-views {collection_name}`
   * Verify that the data is what you expect it to be.
   * (If you're looking at the data in a postgres client, don't forget to refresh it.)